exograph/exograph/docs/proposal/side-effects.md

 ## Open questions: Priority

 ```
-declare precedence: rateLimiting, logging;
+declare precedence: RateLimiter, Logging;
-declare precedence: rateLimiting, performance;
+declare precedence: RateLimiter, PerformanceMonitoring;
 ```

-Will lead to `rateLimiting` followed by (in arbitrary order) `logging` and `performance`.
+Will lead to `RateLimiter` followed by (in arbitrary order) `Logging` and `PerformanceMonitoring`.